NREL/HPC/docs/Documentation/Systems/Kestrel/getting_started_kestrel.md

 ## Logging In

-To access Kestrel and connect via ssh:
+NREL employees can access Kestrel via ssh:
 ```
 ssh <username>@kestrel.hpc.nrel.gov
 ```

+There are no external-facing login nodes for Kestrel.
+External collaborators can connect to the [HPC VPN](https://www.nrel.gov/hpc/vpn-connection.html) and ssh to Kestrel as directed above.

 DAV nodes can be accessed by using a web browser and connecting to ```https://kestrel-dav.hpc.nrel.gov``` or by using the FastX desktop client.